dotnet/AspNetCore.Docs/aspnetcore/grpc/client.md

 A gRPC call is initiated by calling a method on the client.
 The gRPC client will handle message serialization and addressing the gRPC call to the correct service.

 gRPC has different types of methods.
-How you use the client to make a gRPC call depends on the type of method you are calling.
+How the client is used to make a gRPC call depends on the type of method called.
 The gRPC method types are:

 * Unary
 * Server streaming